What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Research Design

 In each scenario, respondents made an initial classification and were then presented with a decision aid---DSS---framed as a team member offering a recommendation.
 After receiving the recommendation, respondents were reminded of their initial identification and could either confirm their initial identification or revise it (see supplemental materials \ref{fig: Example Identification} for an example), except in the control condition, in which no post-identification recommendation was given.
 In these instances, respondents were advised that their team was unable to reach them and were not provided an opportunity to revise their identification.

 The DSS was described either as an AI or a human analyst, with respondents told the extent of the prior testing and training of the system.
 High-confidence treatments were said to have ``undergone extensive testing and training to identify airplanes under these conditions,'' whereas low-confidence versions were described as ``still undergoing testing and being trained to identify airplanes under these conditions.''

-The experiment employed a two-by-four factorial structure with a control, yielding nine total conditions.
-The source of the recommendation (human vs. algorithm) and the confidence level (high vs. low) were crossed, and in addition, the correctness of the recommendation (friendly or enemy aircraft) was randomized.
+We employed a two-by-four factorial structure with a control, yielding nine total conditions.
+The source of the recommendation (human vs. algorithm) and the confidence level (high vs. low) were crossed, and the correctness of the recommendation (friendly or enemy aircraft) was randomized.
 The nine possible treatment conditions were as follows:

 \begin{enumerate} \item Human analyst low confidence (accurate) \item Human analyst high confidence (accurate) \item AI algorithm low confidence (accurate) \item AI algorithm high confidence (accurate) \item Human analyst low confidence (inaccurate) \item Human analyst high confidence (inaccurate) \item AI algorithm low confidence (inaccurate) \item AI algorithm high confidence (inaccurate) \item No identification suggestion \end{enumerate}